ovishkh/ovishkh/README.md

 - 📚 I’ve reviewed over 21+ technical books on Web Development, Database Design, and Data Mining.

-- 👯 I’m a collaborator with Mozilla and open to more collaboration opportunities.
+- 👯 I’m a collaborator with Mozilla Browser and open to more collaboration opportunities.

 - 🥅 **2025 Goals**: Dive deeper into research on Computer Vision, Deep Learning, NLP, Time Series Analysis, Audio Deep Learning, Blockchain, Satellite Image Segmentation, and more.